murgiad/nginx-proxy/README.md

 ### About this fork

-This fork add the possibility to specify some load_balancing nginx behaviour:
+This fork adds the possibility to specify some load_balancing nginx behaviour:

  - can set [least connected][3] checking the env 'LOAD_BALANCER_LEAST_CONN' from the container
  - can set [session persistence][4] checking the env 'LOAD_BALANCER_IP_HASH' from the container